Cu3PO42/polymer-decorators/README.md

 # Polymer Decorators

-Another way to write Polymer Elements in TypeScript.
+Another way to write Polymer 1.x Elements in ESNext with Babel or TypeScript.

+The project is currently not actively maintained since I no longer use Polymer on a project.
+If you want to get involved in Polymer 2.0 support, please get in touch.

 ## Justification